shenghongdai/iclr_submission/README.md

 ## 🎯 Project Overview

-This repository contains the official code for our ICLR 2026 submission.
+This repository contains the official code for our our paper.
 We introduce **LaaC (LLM as a Classifier)**, a unified framework that reduces classification to a **single-token generation** problem.
 By fine-tuning decoder-style LLMs (Gemma 3, Mistral 3) with LoRA and atomic label tokens, our models achieve **O(1) latency** and state-of-the-art accuracy on challenging benchmarks.

 ### ✨ Key Features
 - 🎥 **Multimodal Support**: Text, image, and video processing capabilities